pimpbot9000/4-ratikka-service/README.md

 Glad you asked!
 Project is currently hosted at [Heroku](https://tram-4-service.herokuapp.com/api/alepa).
 Patience my young padawan.
 It's asleep but she'll wake up.

 ## Superb!
 What else you got up in your sleeve?

-In the future there will be totally awesome Android-app using this service for all the fine people living in munkkiniemi to enjoy!
-Unfortunately they are all loaded so probably they all own iPhones...
+It's be a damn shame to leave such a great service without demand!
+I also made a neat Android app that displays the information.
+[Here] https://github.com/pimpbot9000/tram4app/blob/master/README.md) one can find the github page of the project.
+Go and bask in awe.

-Sure, the official HSL app provides the same functionality, but it's slow and annoying to use.
-I'm a very busy guy.
+Sure the official HSL provides the same functionality but it's slow and somewhat annoying to use.